Diagnosis

 Here are some dietary strategies that can help you maintain good nutrition and minimize your symptoms.

-• Eat smaller meals.
-Try eating 5 or 6 small meals a day rather than three larger ones.
+- Eat smaller meals.
+Try eating five or six small meals a day rather than three larger ones.

 The natural sugar in dairy products (lactose) might worsen your symptoms.
 Try small amounts at first, or eliminate them if you think they're causing problems.
 You might want to see a registered dietitian for more advice about what to eat.

-• Check with your doctor about drinking alcohol.
+- Check with your healthcare team about drinking alcohol.

 Alternative medicine

 Some people use supplements such as pectin and guar gum to thicken the digestive contents and slow its progress through the intestines.
-If you decide to try a supplement, discuss it with your doctor to learn about potential side effects or interactions with other medications you're taking.
+If you decide to try a supplement, discuss it with your healthcare team to learn about possible side effects or interactions with other medicines you're taking.

 Preparing for your appointment

-If you have signs and symptoms of dumping syndrome, you're likely to first see your family health care provider.
-You may then be referred to a doctor who specializes in treating digestive system disorders (gastroenterologist).
+If you have symptoms of dumping syndrome, you're likely to first see a member of your healthcare team.
+You may then be referred to a doctor who specializes in treating digestive system disorders, called a gastroenterologist.

 Here's some information to help you get ready for your appointment.